CSIRT-SK/viruschecker/README.md

 If the gateway has been deployed on a VM, copy the client JAR to the same VM, but create a new folder for it.

-Assuming Java is in the *Path* and the gateway was deployed on the same machine/VM, run terminal in folder with client JAR.
+Assuming the gateway was deployed on the same machine/VM, run terminal in folder with client JAR.

 Type `java -jar client-web-[VERSION]-all.jar http://localhost:8080` and press enter.